| |

 0==0==0==0==0

-The following three pictures feature the services of Jason Place from Pacific
+The following pictures feature the services

-display from a Shimano Deore 9spd shifter as well as modifying the
+gear display from the same Shimano Deore 9spd shifter

 gear display housing by sawing off the optical display window.